ElijahWhite777/Phishing-Incident-Investigation-SOC-Simulation-TryHackMe-/README.md

 # Phishing-Incident-Investigation-SOC-Simulation-TryHackMe-
-The goal of this lab was to simulate a real-world phishing incident from the perspective of a Security Operations Center (SOC) analyst.
-I analyzed a suspicious email, identified malicious indicators, determined impact, and documented an appropriate incident response.
-*Role:** Security Operations Center (SOC) Analyst
+**Role:** Security Operations Center (SOC) Analyst
 > **Environment:** Simulated Enterprise SOC
 > **Attack Type:** Email-Based Phishing
-> **Frameworks Used:** MITRE ATT&CK
+> **Frameworks Used:** MITRE ATT&CK & NIST Cybersecurity Framework (CSF)
 > **Platform:** TryHackMe

 ---

 ## 📌 Objective

-This lab simulates a **real-world phishing incident** investigated from the perspective of a SOC analyst.
+The goal of this lab was to simulate a **real-world phishing incident** from the perspective of a SOC analyst.
-The objective was to identify, analyze, classify, and respond to a phishing email using standard SOC workflows and threat intelligence principles.
+The investigation focused on identifying malicious email activity, validating indicators of compromise (IOCs), assessing user impact, and documenting a complete incident response aligned with industry frameworks.

 This project demonstrates my ability to:
-- Detect phishing attacks
+- Detect and analyze phishing attacks
-- Analyze email artifacts and headers
+- Investigate email headers, URLs, and payloads
-- Identify Indicators of Compromise (IOCs)
+- Identify and document IOCs
-- Assess organizational risk
+- Assess organizational risk and user impact
-- Map attacker behavior to MITRE ATT&CK
+- Map attacker behavior to **MITRE ATT&CK**
+- Align incident handling to the **NIST CSF lifecycle**
-- Recommend mitigation and prevention strategies
+- Recommend effective remediation and prevention actions

 ---

 ## 🧠 SOC Analyst Perspective

-This investigation was conducted using **real SOC methodology**, not just tool execution.
+This investigation followed **real SOC methodology**, not just tool usage.

 Key analyst behaviors demonstrated:
-- Alert validation instead of blind acceptance
+- Alert validation prior to classification
 - Threat context evaluation
-- False-positive reduction
+- Reduction of false positives
 - User and business impact assessment
-- Threat behavior mapping using MITRE ATT&CK
+- Mapping attacker techniques (MITRE) to response lifecycle stages (NIST)

-This mirrors how phishing incidents are handled in real enterprise SOC environments.
+This mirrors how phishing incidents are handled in enterprise SOC environments.

 ---